brittonwolfe/launchbox/README.md

 #  Launchbox

 Launchbox is my first Rust application.
 I prefer to work from the terminal, so I started launchbox to launch applications from a TUI.
 It's configurable, and one configuration can serve any subdirectories.

 ## What Launchbox Does

 Launchbox is a tool launcher that runs in the command line.
 I previously used something like `run` from my [shell scripts](https://github.com/brittonwolfe/shell-scripts) to put together easy scripts for things like `run build`, `run last`, etc., but wanted to make a TUI application because I think they're cool.

-## Implementation
+## Roadmap

 Launchbox is still in its early stages, but its "core" functionality is implemented.
 Here's my roadmap for working on it in the future: